 - Australian Shepherds

 - German Shepherd

 - Labrador Retriever

 The Myths About Dogs With Black in the Roof of Their Mouths

 You may have heard many interesting facts about dogs with black on the roofs of their mouths.
 Some say that they are smarter, easier to train and make wonderful hunting dogs.
 Others say that dogs with black in the roof of their mouths instead are more aggressive.
 How true are all these beliefs?
 Turns out there's actually no scientific evidence indicating this relationship.

-There's belief these old wives tales may have started by some breeder who obtained a batch of pups with black in their mouths who proved to be smarter than the average dog with a pink mouth, and then when these smart dogs were bred, more batches of smart puppies were born and soon the voice spread that dogs with black mouth must have been smarter compared to other dogs.
+There's a belief these old wives' tales may have been started by some breeder who obtained a batch of pups with black in their mouths who proved to be smarter than the average dog with a pink mouth, and then when these smart dogs were bred, more batches of smart puppies were born, and soon the notion spread that dogs with black mouth must be smarter.
 Something similar must have happened with the myths surrounding blondes, red hair and people with freckles.